USER GUIDE

 MRx Console

 This is installed to your Windows 11 PC from the Microsoft Store.
 The Console is used for managing assets and content as well as launching lobbies.
-An active lobby session is needed to run the HoloLens app.
+An active lobby session is needed to run MRx on the headset.

 Content icon

-This is installed to the HoloLens 2 from the HoloLens Microsoft Store.
-An active lobby session, launched from the Console App, is required to run the app.
-The HoloLens must be on the same network as the Console laptop to join the session.
+Installed to the headset from their respective app store.
+An active lobby session, launched from MRx Console is required to run MRx on the headset.
+The headset must be on the same network as the MRx Console laptop/PC to join the session.

 HOW IT WORKS